Esper89/Subnautica-TerrainPatcher/README.md

  - Custom load order.

  - Cool rocks.

 ### Planned Features

- - Extending the current edge of the world to allow for more distant terrain.
+ - Extending the current edge of the world to allow for more terrain.

- - (Hopefully) Custom biomes and entities to go with the terrain modifications.
+Patching biomes or entities is not planned for TerrainPatcher — that would be well outside it's scope.
+These features may be implemented in the future as a separate mod.

 ## Contributing

-Contributions of any kind - issues, pull requests, feature requests - are all welcome.
+Contributions of any kind — issues, pull requests, feature requests — are all welcome.
 You can submit suggestions and bug reports [as an issue](https://github.com/Esper89/Subnautica-TerrainPatcher/issues/new/choose), or code contributions [as a pull request](https://github.com/Esper89/Subnautica-TerrainPatcher/pulls).

-### Scope

-TerrainPatcher's scope is not necessarily limited to terrain; as mentioned above, hopefully custom biomes and entities could be added as well.

-TerrainPatcher is a library mod, so it shouldn't change the game unless the user or another mod tells it to.

 ### Building